 Each tribe has mixed origins, which means that members of a single tribe may differ from one another in customs and language.
 This is more noticeable where people incorporated into the tribe prefer to remain distinct, and use the differences as a symbol.

-Today, many Tswana live in cities such as Johannesburg do not formally associate themselves with any tribe, although all recognize association with a totem and thereby acknowledge a genealogical relationship to others who share that totem.
+Today, many Tswana who live in cities such as Johannesburg do not formally associate themselves with any tribe, although all recognize association with a totem and thereby acknowledge a genealogical relationship to others who share that totem.
 A similar process of incorporation to that whereby tribes were formed, albeit on a much larger scale, created what is today Botswana.

 Attempts at Tswana consolidation within South Africa constituted a much more complex process related to the apartheid government's creation of the Bophuthatswana Bantustan, an entity that has been dismantled under the post-apartheid dispensation.
 The Tswana chiefs recognized by the apartheid system continue to claim that status and the right to rule their people.